raphasampaio/AdvancedEncryptionStandard.jl/README.md

 ## Introduction

 AdvancedEncryptionStandard.jl is a package that implements the AES algorithm in Julia.
-The package is based on the [FIPS PUB 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) and [Wikipedia](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) specifications.
+The package is based on the [FIPS PUB 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) specification.

 ## Getting Started